-As of December 31, 2015, our current liabilities exceeded our current assets by \$30.5 million.
-We do not expect this to have an impact on our liquidity.
-We have access to the capital markets to finance our construction programs.
+As of December 31, 2016, our current liabilities exceeded our current assets by \$21.1 million.
+Due to the use of short-term debt as a funding mechanism, we do not expect this to have any impact on our liquidity since we believe our ability to borrow from PGL and Integrys will be sufficient to fund ongoing operations, to the extent necessary.
+We can also access the capital markets to finance our construction programs, if necessary.